ryan-comer/toastmasters-timer/README.md

 ## Usage

+### Basic Timer Monitoring
 1. Navigate to the Toastmasters timer page: `https://www.toastmasters.org/my-toastmasters/profile/meeting-tools/timer`
 2. Open the browser console (Press F12, then click "Console" tab)
 3. The extension will automatically start monitoring the timer
 4. Timer changes will be logged to the console with timestamps

+### WebUSB Integration
+1. Click the extension icon to open the popup
+2. Click "Connect USB" to connect to your microcontroller
+3. Select your device from the browser's device picker
+4. Timer changes will now be sent to your USB device automatically

+**USB Message Format:** `TIMER:MM:SS\n` (e.g., `TIMER:05:30\n`)

 ## Console Output